Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 - If the user continues asking questions from the same area, skip steps 1-2.
 ```

 The most important thing to understand when dealing with modern LLMs is that they are statistical models.
-Very large and complex statistical models, but nothing more.
+Huge and complex statistical models, but nothing more.
 No matter how much you train them, they will remain so.
-There are experiments (for some reason not very active) to create a software where they are only one of the modules in more complex system, but so far these are only experiments.
+There are experiments (for some reason not very active) to create software where they are only one of the modules in a more complex system, but so far, these are only experiments.

-Because of their statistical nature, the answer you get is the one that the model sees as the most likely.
+Because of its statistical nature, the answer you get is the one that the model sees as the most likely.
 Not the most accurate, not the best related to the solution space, not the deepest, not the most complete, but the most likely.
-At first, the difference is hard to see, but over time it becomes more and more noticeable, especially if you ask complex specialized questions.
+At first, the difference is hard to see, but over time, it becomes more and more noticeable, especially if you ask complex specialized questions.

-Therefore, a large part of prompt engineering is aimed at correcting probabilities.
-The other part is aimed at protecting against [error accumulation]{post:@choose-nearest-language:life-and-work-with-mistakes}, which is the same probability correction.
+Therefore, most of the prompt engineering is aimed at correcting probabilities.
+The other part aims to protect against [error accumulation]{post:@choose-nearest-language:life-and-work-with-mistakes}, which is the same probability correction.

 I see it as each instruction (formally each symbol, but let's not get carried away) sets an attractor, a kind of beacon "come here", or a marker of the area "increase the probability right here" in the multi-dimensional space of possible answers.

-High-level prompt architecture, each stage is based on the results of the previous one:
+Here is the high-level prompt architecture; each stage is based on the results of the previous one:

 1. Outline the area of the question.
 2. Outline the area of the answer ([feasible region](https://en.wikipedia.org/wiki/Feasible_region)).